mjevange/updatepsu/README.md

 - Always targets latest published full package
 - Checks if already downloaded, skips if true
 - Allows user to specify install and download directory (Optional)
-- Checks for existance of install and download directory, creates them if missing
+- Checks for existence of install and download directory, creates them if missing
 - Checks if install directory is empty, user confirmation if not empty
 - User confirmation before clearing directory (refresh install)
 - Prunes root dir from package, that way we always extract to same install folder (useful for maintaining shortcuts across upgrades and avoiding multiple installs)